phdru/sqlconvert/docs/index.rst

 Welcome to sqlconvert's documentation!
 =====================================

-This is sqlconvert, a library to implenet SQL converters.
+This is sqlconvert, a library to implement SQL converters.
 It uses `sqlparse
 <https://github.com/andialbrecht/sqlparse>`_ to parse SQL.

-The program is in its initial phase and currently cannot do much.
+The library is in the early stage of development and currently cannot do much.

-The first goal is to implemet `mysq2sql <mysq2sql.html>`_, a script intended primarily to convert mysqldump (especially with extended INSERT syntax) to standard SQL to load at least to PostgreSQL or SQLite.
+The first goal is to implement `mysq2sql <mysq2sql.html>`_, a script intended primarily to convert mysqldump (especially with extended INSERT syntax) to standard SQL to load at least to PostgreSQL or SQLite.